kej83/2it-25-26/2-nodejs/2.2-native-modules/readme.md

 1. Change the `message.txt` by adding a new line with i.e. "yo from tha hood".
 Save it.
 2. Figure out how to add a readfile function to print the file contents to the terminal.
 3. Comment out the writefile function before you run it.
 4. Hint: add the utf8 encoding as an option.
+Try without to see raw buffer output.